 - control fallacies; seeing yourself as a victim of fate.
 “There’s nothing I can do about feeling anxious.
 That’s just the way I am.”

 - shoulds; we tend to have a list of rules about how others and we should behave.
-“I should listen to my sister’s unpleasantness.
+“I should listen to my sister’s complaining.
 She has a hard life.”

 - emotional reasoning; we believe that what we feel must be true.
 “I’m thinking it, so it must be right.”

-- fallacy of change; we need to be able to change people because our happiness depends on them.
-“I need Nancy to go on the trip with us or I won’t be happy.
+- the fallacy of change; we need to be able to change people because our happiness depends on them.
+“I need Nancy to hang out with me at the dinner or I won’t be happy.”

-- global labeling; generalizing one or two qualities into a negative global judgement.
+- global labeling; generalizing one or two qualities into a negative global judgment.
 “Sometimes I’m late, so I’m unreliable.”

 Recognizing these thought distortions in your own thinking can help you develop a more positive mindset.